CDT-PRATEEK/Smile.ai/README.md

 # Description

 This project implements a conversational chatbot powered by generative AI technology, specifically the Gemini API.
-It's designed for Android Studio Hedgehog and leverages a secret Gradle plugin to securely store API keys.
+It's designed in Android Studio Hedgehog and leverages a secret Gradle plugin to securely store API keys.

 # Features